blockforo/binance-client/README.md

 ## Contributing
 Contributions are welcome.<br/>
 If you've found a bug within this project, please open an issue to discuss what you would like to change.<br/>
-If it's an issue with the API, please open a topic at [Binance Developer Community](https://dev.binance.vision)
+If it's an issue with the API, please open a topic at [Blockforo Binance Client Discussions](https://github.com/blockforo/binance-client/discussions)